divyakapoor23/week12H501DK/README.md

-# Week 0
+# Week 12

-This week is meant to give you a very basic introduction to ...
-In particular, we will focus on the following:
+This week's lab is meant to introduce you to the idea of time series: curve fitting, time series data, and forecasting with Prophet.
+In particular, we'll cover the following:

+- Fitting Curves
-- XXX
+- Smoothing
-- XXX
+- Facebook Prophet

+Note: **The *prophet-diagnostics.ipynb* lab is completely optional.** Take a look if you like, but don't worry if you'd rather stick to the basics!

 ## Setup